eddow/webgpgpu/README.md

 cf. [infer & specifyInference](#infer--specifyinference)

-### Inference defaulting
+### Inference late-fixing

-If inferences cannot be retrieved from an array size, they can be defaulted to a number (or will default to `1`) when defining or calling the kernel.

-Note: This defaulting system doesn't assert anything and will perhaps not even be taken into account if the value was already inferred.
-To force a value, use `.infer`.
+Inferences can be asserted before kernel creation using [`specifyInference`](#infer--specifyinference) or when calling the kernel by providing a second argument.

 Generate the N first squares:
 ```ts